-- (1) State the reason for the detention in lieu of the description of the offense charged, and - (2) Direct that the witness be brought before the appropriate court when his testimony is required."
+- pursuant to G.S.
+15A-803, the court must enter an order in the manner provided in this section, except that the order must: State the reason for the detention in lieu of the description of the offense (1) - 6 7

+Direct that the witness be brought before the appropriate court when his (2) testimony is required."